Naval Air Station Glenview Museum: Establishment

 The museum opened in a 2,800 sqft store in the former base control tower in June 2004.
 It was forced to close in March 2005 after the developer elected not to renew the one-year lease.
 The museum moved to a nearby 900 sqft space, where it reopened on 7 July 2006.
+In 2010, it began fundraising to build a 7,500 sqft to 10,000 sqft museum.

 In December 2012, a General Motors FM-2 Wildcat, BuNo 57039, was recovered from Lake Michigan.
 The group partnered with another organization, Bring It Home, Glenview, to advocate that it should be placed in the museum.
 (Note: The Navy eventually decided that the aircraft would be placed on loan to the National Medal of Honor Museum in Arlington, Texas.)

 A feasibility study was commissioned in June 2015 to evaluate the possibility of building a 16,000 sqft facility at one of three locations.
 To raise money for the new museum, the foundation produced a film about naval flight training in Lake Michigan during World War II that debuted in May 2016.
 The study was completed in August 2018.
 However, the Glenview Park Board rejected a proposal to build the museum in Gallery Park in October 2020.

+The museum hired an archivist to inventory its collection in October 2024.

-Closure
+Closure announcement

-As of October 2025, the museum home page includes a notice of closure:MUSEUM CLOSURE: AS OF 10/1/25 THE GLENVIEW HANGAR ONE FOUNDATION (GHOF) NASG MUSEUM IS NOW CLOSED.
-A PRESS RELEASE WILL BE MADE PUBLIC AS OF 10/3/25.
-THANK YOU TO ALL WHO HAVE SUPPORTED GHOF AND THE MUSEUM FOR DECADES - AND TO ALL WHO HAVE SERVED.
-WE ARE SO GRATEFUL.
+The museum closed temporarily on 1 October 2025.
+It is in the process of transferring its collection to the Glenview History Center.
+The museum will close permanently in 2026.